deepanshs/mrsimulator/docs/introduction/fitting_example.rst

     sim = Simulator(spin_systems=[sys], methods=[MAS])
     sim.run()

-Before comparing the simulation to the experimental spectrum, you need to add the Gaussian line broadening to the simulation.
-Setup a SignalProcessor instance to do a Gaussian lineshape convolution with an FWHM of 50 Hz.
+Next, two convolutions are needed to model the acquired spectrum correctly: a step function to account for the truncation of the echo signal at -8.16 ms, and a Gaussian line shape convolution as an ad-hoc modeling of other residual line broadenings, including transverse relaxation.

 Additionally, you must scale the simulation in intensity to match the experimental spectrum.
 You may have noticed in earlier plots that the vertical axis of the experimental spectrum plot was on the order of 1e6.
 Use numpy `max() <https://numpy.org/doc/stable/reference/generated/numpy.maximum.html>`_ to get the highest amplitude, set that as the factor as a Scale operation in the SignalProcessor.

 .. skip: next